 This is the most important test in this review.
 It is crucial to determine whether Surfshark can protect users’ privacy and security while torrenting.

-We are pleased to report that this test also came back clean.
-The outcome of this test is significant, as it demonstrates Surfshark’s ability to mask users’ torrenting activity and prevent it from being detected by third parties.
+We are pleased to report that there were no IP leaks during this test.
+This outcome is significant, as it demonstrates Surfshark’s ability to mask users’ torrenting activity and prevent it from being detected by third parties.

 Torrent Speed Tests